 Sometimes, bees will fly toward bright lights at night.
 This is because of a “positive phototactic” response in them, which disrupts their usually dormant nighttime state.

-This is both harmful to your bees (they’ll fly around the light until they die from overexerting energy) and annoying for you and your neighbors.
+This is both harmful to your bees (they’ll fly around the light until they die from overexerting energy) and annoying for you and your neighbours.
 So make sure that you do a thorough investigation of your and your surrounding properties before taking on the responsibility of beekeeping.

 To avoid finding hoards of dead bees on your porch each morning, ensure that your hive’s entrance is facing away from any nighttime bright lights in the immediate area.